 Its impact/implications on the world: The Kalman Filter is a general and powerful tool for combining information in the presence of uncertainty.

-The QR Algorithm, aka Eigenvalue Algorithm, is important in numerical linear algebra.
-In addition to enabling the swift calculation of eigenvalue, it also aids in the processing of eigenvectors in a given matrix.
+The QR algorithm, aka eigenvalue algorithm, is important in numerical linear algebra.
+In addition to enabling the swift calculation of eigenvalues, it also aids in the processing of eigenvectors in a given matrix.

-Its basic function is to perform QR decomposition, writing the matrix as a product of an orthogonal matrix and an upper triangular matrix, and multiplying the factors in the reverse order, and iterating.
+Its basic function is to perform QR decomposition, writing a matrix as a product of an orthogonal matrix and an upper triangular matrix, and multiplying the factors in the reverse order and iterating.

 Its impact/implications on the world: Quite possibly the most important algorithm/event in computer programming.